mora-ehidne/moras_camp9_notes/3 Tools/Git/Git.md

    It acts as a copy of the remote branch it is tracking that gets updated via `fetch` and `remote update` commands.
 Its name takes the form of `<remote>/<branch>` (eg. `origin/main`).
 It is created by a `fetch` or a `remote update` command.
 	All remote-tracking branches are in the directory `.git/refs/remotes/origin`.
 >
 3. __remote branch__ - branch in the remote repository.
 Cannot be moved but can be updated via the `push` command from the local tracking branch.
 It is created remotely or by being pushed from a local branch.
+Only exists in the remote repository - its local mirror image is the remote-tracking branch.

->[!TIP] To see all the branches in the local repo, including the connections between the tracking branches and remote-tracking branches, use the command `git branch -avv`.
+>[!TIP] To see all the branches in the local repo, including the connections between the local tracking and remote-tracking branches, use the command `git branch -avv`.

 >[!WARNING] The naming used for remote-tracking and remote branches can vary:
 > - **remote-tracking branches** are sometimes referred to as _remote branches_